moufidayoub11/giteasypush/README.md

 ```

 ## Usage <a name="usage"></a>
-To use **GitEasyPush**, run the script with two parameters: commit message and filename(s).
+To use **GitEasyPush**, run the script following one of the examples:

-Here's the format:

 ```
 ./giteasypush.sh 'commit message' (To select all files)